 High end sport watches are ideal for users who enjoy sporting activities such as running, cycling, swimming or hiking.
 These devices are equipped with sensors for tracking fitness such as a HRM, as well as GPS functionality.

-Due to the complexity of advanced wearables, a separate microcontroller is normally selected to handle application tasks.
+Due to the complexity of advanced wearables, a separate microcontroller may be selected along with Bluetooth LE SoC to handle application tasks and graphics or a highly integrated solution like DA1469x could be used.
 Dialog addresses the advanced wearable market with a portfolio of ICs which can be combined to complete a customer’s system.